 The minister said all the recommendations had not been implemented, adding that the government’s purpose was to ensure that the recommendations were fully implemented.

-He said safety and security of aviation industry had been the focus of the current administration as contained in the road map presented to the public at the inception of the administration.
+He said the safety and security of the aviation industry had been the focus of the current administration as contained in the road map presented to the public at the inception of the administration.

 “Since we assumed duties, we focused on all of those things that are safety and security critical to the industry.